How to Cold Brew Tea

 What’s Cold Brew Tea and How Does It Differ to Iced Tea?

-Cold brew tea is brewed so there’s minimal exposure to heat; using the time time to extract the tea’s flavours.
+Cold brew tea is brewed so there’s no exposure to heat; using the time to extract the tea’s flavours.
 Iced tea differs in that it is brewed in the same way as traditional tea, then cooled over ice.
 Fancy experimenting with iced tea too?
 Check out our How to Brew Iced Tea page.

 Step-by-Step Guide to Making Cold Brew Tea